shivank-dvlpr/Galsara-Login/README.md

 # Galsara-Login
-Simple Login Screen App that take Username and Passwor Combinations from Assests Folder
+Simple Login Screen App that take Username and Password Combinations from Assests Folder